Atlanta Deportation Lawyer

 - Abused any program related to receiving public benefits

 - Received a deportation final order to leave the country but has not complied

 - Posed a risk to national security or public safety to the country.
 This public risk includes an immigration officer’s judgment the immigrant should leave the country.

 According to ICE, it conducted 143,470 administrative arrests in 2017.
 That was the highest number since 2014.

 Approximately 92% of those administrative arrests were for pending criminal charges, criminal convictions, and people who had final deportation orders.

 That same year ICE conducted 226,119 deportations, which was actually a decrease from 2016.
-However, the number of interior removals increased 37% during 2017 (this increase doesn’t include the number of people caught crossing the border).
+However, the number of interior removals increased by 37% in 2017 (this increase doesn’t include the number of people caught crossing the border).

 In recent years, there has been a renewed focus on deporting immigrants and criminalizing some related actions.
 Families with children were often given relaxed treatment compared to those with a criminal record.

 But, in 2018, President Trump moved towards a zero-tolerance policy, which led to parents and their children often being separated – a practice that was previously discouraged.